redhat-best-practices-for-k8s/collector/README.md

     specify who executed the CNF Certification suites (QE\CI\Partner).

     2. (Optional) Save your data in the Collector under partner name:
-        * Option 1: Parnter's first use of the Collector\
+        * Option 1: Partner's first use of the Collector\
         Under the `partnerName` entry enter your partner name, and under the `collectorAppPassword` entry enter a password as you like.\
         **Note:** Make sure to save the password for future use.